-- Do Not Heavily prune your tree or use tree growth inhibitors.
+- Do Not heavily prune your tree or use tree growth inhibitors.
 Heavy pruning is expensive and most of the time does not work to keep tree roots from damaging sidewalks.
-When tree growth inhibitors are used energy that would normally go the development of the crown of the tree is often redirected to the root system when these methods are deployed therefore further aggravating the problem.
+When tree growth inhibitors are used energy that would normally go to the development of the crown of the tree is often redirected to the root system, actually further aggravating the problem.

-- Do Not Assume you need to replace your concrete.
-Concrete contractor have other options and it you are going to end up repairing your sidewalk due to root growth again in a few years due to new root growth you may want to hold off if there are other options available to you such as concrete grinding and/or patching.
+- Do Not assume you need to replace your concrete.
+Concrete contractors have other options and if you are going to end up repairing your sidewalk due to root growth again in a few years you may want to hold off if there are other options available to you such as concrete grinding and/or patching.
 Contact our office about sidewalk repair options that we offer at Urban Forest Professionals.

-Nothing will determine your success in dealing with the invasion of growing roots more than choosing the right concrete contractor when repairing or replacing your concrete.
+Nothing will determine your success in dealing with the invasion of growing roots in your sidewalk more than choosing the right concrete contractor when repairing or replacing your concrete.
 You need a contractor who is willing to use a complete arsenal of tactics to repair the current problem and prevent a re-occurrence.
-These methods include but are not limited to the use of pea gravel which allows tree root to expand, reinforcing concrete with rebar so that the tree root must lift several slabs at once in order to cause damage to the sidewalk, creating a meandering sidewalk or a side walk with cut outs to create more space for roots, and create slightly sloping sidewalks to allow elevation change due to root growth.The example to the left shows a slightly arching sidewalk with cut outs for tree work growth.
-Home owner should also explore the option of having sidewalk repaired or ground down instead of removed and replaced to limit their investment.
+These methods include but are not limited to the use of pea gravel which allows tree root to expand, reinforcing concrete with rebar so that the tree root must lift several slabs at once in order to cause damage to the sidewalk, creating a meandering sidewalk or a sidewalk with cutouts to create more space for roots, and create slightly sloping sidewalks to allow elevation change due to root growth.
+Homeowners should also explore the option of having the sidewalk repaired or ground down instead of removed and replaced to limit their investment.
 A knowledgeable concrete contractor will explore all of these options with you including repair.